 Frequently asked questions

 What is training-serving skew in machine learning?
 Training-serving skew is when the model sees different data at inference time than it did during training — due to different preprocessing code, different feature versions, or different null handling.
-It’s one of the most common causes of production ML failures and is often invisible until you compare training feature distributions to live feature distributions.
+It’s one of the most common causes of production ML failures and is invisible until you compare training feature distributions to live feature distributions.

 How is AI delivery different from traditional software delivery?
 Traditional software delivery has a defined end state — you ship a version, it either works or it doesn’t.
 AI delivery is continuous: models degrade, data drifts, and retraining is an ongoing operational requirement.
 Success criteria include not just initial accuracy but sustained accuracy over time.
-Teams need data engineering, ML engineering, and platform capabilities working in coordination.